-How to Obtain Temporary Residency via Family Unity in Mexico
+How to Get Temporary Residency Through Family Unity in Mexico

 Temporary residency in Mexico through family unity is a pathway for foreigners with close familial ties to Mexican citizens or legal residents.
-This process can be initiated at either a Mexican consulate outside of Mexico or directly at an Instituto Nacional de Migración (INM) office within Mexico.
+This process can be initiated at either a Mexican consulate outside of Mexico or at an Instituto Nacional de Migración (INM) office inside Mexico.

 Temporary residency via family unity allows qualified applicants to reside legally in Mexico for up to 4 years, followed by the option to convert to permanent residency.
 It is an ideal choice for those with immediate family connections in Mexico who plan to live, work, or study in the country.